Gestalte/DrawKanjiOcr/README.md

 # DrawKanjiOcr
-This WPF application lets you draw a Kanji character with a mouse or drawing tablet and will then recognise the character.
+This WPF application lets you write a Kanji character with a mouse or drawing tablet.
+It then detects which character or series of characters you wrote and outputs it as a string of text.
+This is intended to make looking up the meanings and readings of these characters easier.